GH man returns from Norway, walks from Nkroful to Accra to support Cheddar

 In a related development, YEN.com.gh reported that a young Ghanaian man had vowed to defer his course if Zanetor Rawlings wins the Klottey Korle seat.

-He believed the NPP candidate, Valentino Nii Noi Nortey, had won the admiration of the constituents and would emerge as the winner of the elections.
+He believed the NPP candidate, Valentino Nii Noi Nortey, had won the admiration of the constituents and would emerge as the winner.

-Netizens who saw the video were unhappy with the comment and expressed their views in the comment section.
+Netizens who saw the video were unhappy with the comment and expressed their views in the comments section.

 PAY ATTENTION: YEN Needs Your Opinion!
 That's your chance to change your favourite news media.
 Fill in a short questionnaire